2014 Annual Security Report (Clery)

 Blue Light Phone Testing

-Each month, the University Police Department will test each blue light phone on campus.
-Outcome of testing each phone is logged on an excel spreadsheet and will be maintained and filed for a minimum of seven years.
-If there is a malfunction of any blue light phone, an equipment request will be sent to the appropriate office (either Facilities Management and Services for lighting malfunction or User Services for telephone malfunction).
-Follow up is conducted during the following month testing to insure phone/light has been fixed.
+Each month, the CSU, Chico Police Department will test all blue light phones on campus.
+The outcome of testing each phone is logged on an excel spreadsheet and will be maintained and filed for a minimum of seven years.
+If there is a malfunction with any blue light phone, an equipment request will be sent to the appropriate office (either Facilities Management and Services for lighting malfunctions or User Services for telephone malfunctions).
+Follow up testing is conducted during the following month to ensure the phone/light has been fixed.

-SkyTerra radio testing is done each month.
+SkyTerra radio testing is done every month.
 CSU, Humboldt is the monitoring campus that conducts the test.
-CSU, Humboldt sends a summary sheet of each monthly testing and is maintained in the Department's files.
+After each monthly testing, CSU, Humboldt sends a summary sheet of that is maintained in the Department's files.

-Each month, the University Police Department will test each AED on our campus.
+Every month, the CSU, Chico Police Department will test all AED's on campus.
 Any malfunctions will be submitted to the vendor—Cardiac Science.
-Follow up is conducted during the following month testing to insure AED has been fixed.
+Follow up testing is conducted during the following month to ensure that any malfunctioning AED's have been fixed.

 Mock Disaster Drill and Preparedness Exercise Procedures

-All disaster drills and preparedness exercises are scheduled and planned through the University Police Department.
-A description of the scenario for each event will be reviewed by a member of the University Police Department staff at the level of Sergeant or above.
+All disaster drills and preparedness exercises are scheduled and planned through the CSU, Chico Police Department.
+A description of the scenario for each event will be reviewed by a member of the CSU, Chico Police Department staff at the level of Sergeant or above.
 The description will include the date, time, and announcement information.
-Following each event, an After Action Report will be completed and will be kept on file through the Emergency Preparedness Program in the University Police Department for a period of seven years.
+Following each event, an After Action Report will be completed and kept on file through the Emergency Preparedness Program in the CSU, Chico Police Department for a period of seven years.

 FACILITY ACCESS AND SECURITY

-The University Police Department provides 24-hour patrol protection of university buildings, property, parking lots, and residence halls.
+The CSU, Chico Police Department provides 24-hour patrol protection of university buildings, property, parking lots, and residence halls.
 Officers investigate crimes, alarms, and suspicious incidents and persons, and respond to medical aid calls and fires.

-Campus facilities and buildings are generally open to the campus community, visitors, and guests Monday—Friday from 6:00 a.m. to 8:00 p.m., and as certain special events dictate.
+Campus facilities and buildings are generally open to the campus community, visitors, and guests Monday through Friday from 6:00 a.m. to 8:00 p.m., and as certain special events dictate.

-Access to campus residence halls is restricted to residents, their guests, and university officials.
+Access to campus residence halls is strictly restricted to residents, their guests, and university officials.

-Campus shrubbery, trees, and other vegetation are routinely trimmed and artificial lighting maintained, with safety issues in mind.
-The campus community is encouraged to report unsafe conditions, safety concerns, exterior lighting issues, or telephone malfunctions to Facilities Management and Services at (530) 898-6222 or University Police at (530) 898-5555.
+Campus shrubbery, trees, and other vegetation are routinely trimmed and artificial lighting maintained with safety issues in mind.
+The campus community is encouraged to report unsafe conditions, safety concerns, exterior lighting issues, or telephone malfunctions to Facilities Management and Services at (530) 898-6222 or the CSU, Chico Police at (530) 898-5555.

 HEALTH AND SAFETY POLICIES